astral-sh/docs/site/uv/concepts/python-versions/index.md

 ### [CPython distributions](#cpython-distributions)

-As Python does not publish official distributable CPython binaries, uv instead uses pre-built distributions from the Astral [`python-build-standalone`](https://github.com/astral-sh/python-build-standalone) project. `python-build-standalone` is also is used in many other Python projects, like [Rye](https://github.com/astral-sh/rye), [Mise](https://mise.jdx.dev/lang/python.html), and [bazelbuild/rules_python](https://github.com/bazelbuild/rules_python).
+As Python does not publish official distributable CPython binaries, uv instead uses pre-built distributions from the Astral [`python-build-standalone`](https://github.com/astral-sh/python-build-standalone) project. `python-build-standalone` is also is used in many other Python projects, like [Mise](https://mise.jdx.dev/lang/python.html) and [bazelbuild/rules_python](https://github.com/bazelbuild/rules_python).

 The uv Python distributions are self-contained, highly-portable, and performant.
 While Python can be built from source, as in tools like `pyenv`, doing so requires preinstalled system dependencies, and creating optimized, performant builds (e.g., with PGO and LTO enabled) is very slow.

 These distributions have some behavior quirks, generally as a consequence of portability; see the [`python-build-standalone` quirks](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) documentation for details.
-Additionally, some platforms may not be supported (e.g., distributions are not yet available for musl Linux on ARM).

 ### [PyPy distributions](#pypy-distributions)